-This is where the old school version of networking and befriending actors comes into play.
+This is where the old-school version of networking and befriending actors comes into play.
 The more actors you befriend and stay in contact with, the easier it will be to cast your next project.

-This industry has been known to chew people up and spit them out, and the life of an actor and craft of acting can be tedious, tumultuous, and taxing for that exact reason.
+This industry has been known to chew people up and spit them out, and the life of an actor and the craft of acting can be tedious, tumultuous, and taxing for that exact reason.